Blosc/python-blosc/doc/tutorial.rst

 * The fastest codec for decompressing here is BloscLZ (remember that LZ4 was the fastest for compression).

-The next plot summarizes the benchmarks above:
+The next plots summarize the benchmarks above:

 .. image:: speed-blosc-codecs.png
+   :scale: 75 %

 These results should reinforce the idea that there is not a single codec that wins in all areas (compression ratio, compression speed and